lupyuen/lupyuen.github.io/src/rustsim.md

 TODO

+_Could we do this through a Desktop App?
+(Instead of Web Browser)_

+TODO

 Maybe build a Scratch / Blockly drag-and-drop tool that emits Rhai programs for BL602?

 Rhai doesn't run on BL602